Isaak Lalayants: Early youth

 Isaak Lalayants was born in to an Armenian family in the town of Kizlyar, in Terek Oblast.
 After learning initial Armenian literacy, he is sent to Tbilisi, where he enters the first class of the Realschule.
-During the transition to second grade, he was transferred to the Kazan real school, which he graduates in 1889.
+During the transition to second grade, he was transferred to the Kazan real school, where he graduated in 1889.

 In Kazan, Lalayants got acquainted with the circle of the prominent Russian Marxist Nikolai Fedoseev, who made a very strong impression on him.
 Lalayants subsequently writes that Fedoseev possessed a strong and deep mind, that he was "a man with brilliant talents both in the field of theory and practice".
-In the years 1888–1889, Lalayants joins the Marxist circle of Fedoseev, under whose leadership he began to study Marxist literature.
+In the years 1888–1889, Lalayants joined the Marxist circle of Fedoseev, under whose leadership he began to study Marxist literature.

 He studied at the Kazan Imperial University, but was expelled in 1889 after being arrested for participating in the revolutionary movement.
 He was deported from Kazan with an interdiction for an indefinite period to return there.

 For around two years, he stayed in different cities of Russia, serving military service in the Caucasus.
 In Nizhny Novgorod he conducted social democratic propaganda in the workers' circles of Sormovo, the workshops of the Kurbatov shipping company and others.

 In the autumn of 1892, Lalayants returned to Kazan, continuing revolutionary propaganda in social democratic circles among students and young workers.
 Together with local Marxists, he studied the works of Marx, Engels, Plekhanov and Kautsky.
 He also led heated discussions with the Narodniks.

 Lalayants translated Engels's The Origin of the Family, Private Property and the State (1884) and Kautsky's The Economic Doctrines of Karl Marx (1887).

 He managed to establish contact with the publishing house J. W. H. Dietz (owned by SPD politician Johann Heinrich Wilhelm Dietz) in Stuttgart and to receive Marxist literature from there.
 "I personally" writes Lalayants, "was able to receive by mail directly from Dietz from Stuttgart, also in German, The Origin of the Family, Private Property and the State by Fr.
 Engels.
 Thanks to some cunning Dietz (according to my warning about our customs censorship) Engels's book was skillfully woven into some 'double-entry bookkeeping' of some Schmidt, as a result of which it slipped across our border as a completely innocent thing.
 The gendarmerie seized it from me at the time of my arrest, half translated by me".